-To preserve their culture, the Chinese tried to limit the ability of non-Chinese to travel or trade in China.
-The British were determined to expand their own access to China, however, and went to war with China in 1839.
-When they won the war in 1842, they forced the Chinese to sign a treaty that made the strategically placed port city of Hong Kong, in the South China Sea, a British possession.
+To preserve their culture, the Chinese tried to limit the ability of non-Chinese people to travel or trade in China.
+The British were determined to expand their own access to China, however, and went to war with them in 1839.
+When the British won the war in 1842, they forced the Chinese rulers to sign a treaty that made the strategically placed port city of Hong Kong, in the South China Sea, a British possession.
 This treaty also gave Britain permission to trade in other ports of China.